Chemicals and pesticides

 E. Sustainable use of pesticides

-SUD required the Member States to adopt national action plans (NAPs) for the establishment of quantitative objectives, targets, measures and timetables in order to reduce the risks and impact of pesticide use for human health and the environment.
-An implementation report on the SUD of 25 May 2020 showed that fewer than one in three had completed the review of their NAPs within the five-year legal deadline (most of which have failed to address the weaknesses identified by the Commission in their initial NAPs).
+The Sustainable Use of Pesticides Directive required the Member States to adopt national action plans (NAPs) for the establishment of quantitative objectives, targets, measures and timetables in order to reduce the risks and impacts of pesticide use for human health and the environment.
+An implementation report on the directive, published on 25 May 2020, showed that fewer than one in three Member States had completed the review of their NAPs within the five-year legal deadline (most of which have failed to address the weaknesses identified by the Commission in their initial NAPs).

 F. Biocidal products

-Biocidal products such as antibacterial disinfectants and insect sprays are essential to manage harmful organisms affecting human and animal health.
-However, they can pose risks to humans, animals, and the environment.
+Biocidal products, such as antibacterial disinfectants and insect sprays, are essential to manage harmful organisms affecting human and animal health.
+However, they can pose risks to humans, animals and the environment.
 Regulation (EU) No 528/2012 simplified the authorisation mechanisms and enhanced the role of the ECHA in reviewing approval dossiers on the basis of stricter conditions.
 This sets controls over the marketing and use of biocides aimed at managing the associated risks to the environment and to human and animal health.
 These substances are authorised only if they appear on a positive list, while a ban applies to the most toxic chemicals.
 Pursuant to the mutual recognition principle, a substance authorised in one Member State may be used throughout the EU.
-Regulation (EC) No 1107/2009 sets out scientific criteria for the determination of endocrine-disrupting properties of biocidal products, as well as PPPs.
+Regulation (EC) No 1107/2009 sets out scientific criteria for the determination of endocrine-disrupting properties of biocidal products, as well as plant protection products.

 POPs are chemical substances that persist in the environment because of their resistance to the various forms of degradation (chemical, biological, etc.).
-They bio-accumulate through the food chain and can have adverse effects on human health and the environment.
+They bioaccumulate through the food chain and can have adverse effects on human health and the environment.
 This group of priority pollutants consists of pesticides (such as DDT), industrial chemicals (such as polychlorinated biphenyls or PCBs) and unintentional by-products of industrial processes (such as dioxins and furans).
 The EU has committed itself at international level to controlling the handling, export and import of POPs, under the Aarhus POP Protocol (in force since 2003) and the Stockholm Convention on POPs (in force since 2004).
-The EU made additional progress with Regulation (EC) No 850/2004, which complements earlier EU legislation on POPs and aligns it with the provisions of the international agreements.
+The EU made additional progress with Regulation (EC) No 850/2004 (the POPs Regulation), which complemented earlier EU legislation on POPs and aligned it with the provisions of the international agreements.

-The recast Regulation (EU) 2019/1021 incorporates all of the amendments and corrigenda to the POPs Regulation up to 25 June 2019.
+The recast POPs Regulation ((EU) 2019/1021) incorporates all of the amendments and corrigenda to the POPs Regulation up to 25 June 2019.
 The ‘unintentional trace contaminant’ limit is set at 10 mg/kg for substances listed in Annex I of the regulation.
-In 2021, the Commission adopted the proposal to review Annexes IV and V of the POPs Regulation, aiming to address the negative impact of the presence of certain POPs in waste and in material that could be recovered from it.
+In 2021, the Commission adopted the proposal to review Annexes IV and V of the POPs regulation, aiming to address the negative impact of the presence of certain POPs in waste and in materials recovered from waste.
 As a consequence, better waste management should also minimise emissions of POPs to air, water and soil.

 H. Asbestos